Trunk Bay Beach Guide

 If you’re starting from St. Thomas, you can hop on a ferry from Charlotte Amalie or Red Hook straight to Cruz Bay on the west side of St. John.

 As it’s located within the Virgin Islands National Park, there is a $5 entrance fee.
-You can also buy an annual park pass, so you don’t have to worry about paying each time you go if you live here.
+You can also buy an annual park pass, so you don’t have to worry about paying each time you go if you live here or visit often.

 trunk bay sand